yogku/Automated-Personal-Web-Server/README.md

 This is the repo for the College Project of Linux

-# Personal Web Server Setup Using Apache on Red Hat Linux
+# Automating Personal Web Server Setup Using Apache on Red Hat Linux

 ## Project Overview
 This project demonstrates the setup of a personal web server using Apache on Red Hat Enterprise Linux.
 It covers the installation, configuration, and deployment of a custom HTML webpage.